decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

 author: Ittai Abraham
 ---

 Agreement needs quadratic communication and linear time in the worst case. **Scalable Agreement** aims for *near linear communication* and *constant time* in expectation.
-In this post, we show Scalable consensus against a [weak adaptive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) that can cause **omission failures**.
+In this post, we show Scalable agreement against a [weak adaptive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) that can cause **omission failures**.
 This will be the basis for the Byzantine case that we will explore in future posts.

 Previous posts focused on simple randomized protocols that solve consensus for [crash failures](https://decentralizedthoughts.github.io/2023-02-18-rand-and-consensus-1/) and for [omission failures](https://decentralizedthoughts.github.io/2023-02-19-rand-and-consensus-2/) in **constant expected time**.
 However, those protocols had **quadratic message complexity**.